-Get fascinating facts about the red winged blackbird, a black and red bird that returns to backyards in spring.
+Get facts about the red-winged blackbird, a black bird with red and yellow wings that returns to backyards in spring.
 Learn about their call, eggs and more.

 Red Winged Blackbird Call

 Red-winged blackbirds are one of the most widespread birds in North America.
 This is evident come early spring, when the glossy black males claim territory near water, issuing loud calls to chase away rivals and intruders, including the occasional human.
 To defend their home base, they extend their wings to highlight their red-and-yellow shoulder markings.

 Red-winged blackbird calls are harsh and noisy.
 Males claim territory with a full-throated conk-la-ree.
 Sarah Winnicki, a Ph.D. candidate at the University of Illinois Urbana-Champaign, says the sound reminds them of a “wetland on an early spring morning.”

 What does a mourning dove call sound like?

 What Does a Male Red-Winged Blackbird Look Like?

 Males are almost all black with bright red and yellow wing epaulets.
 Throughout their large range, males vary in their trademark colorful wing feathers.
 The birds that breed in California and Mexico lack the yellow stripe that many other males have.